0xJohnnyboy/0xJohnnyboy/README.md

 # Hi ! 👋🏻

-_Creative, dynamic, and multi-talented, I am a software engineer currently employed at [Sumit](https://www.sumit.fr/).
-I'm looking for an opportunity starting november 2024 as a Software Engineer!_
+_Creative, dynamic, and multi-talented, I am a software engineer currently employed at [ONI](https://www.ordre-infirmiers.fr/).
+I am not looking for an opportunity at the moment._

 ### 🔭 I’m currently working with:
   [![](https://img.shields.io/badge/Angular-informational?style=flat&&color=fc021b&logo=angular)](#)